Josh Brolin: Franchise roles (2016–present)

-In April 2017, Brolin signed a four-film contract with 20th Century Fox studios to portray the Marvel Comics character Nathan Summers / Cable in the X-Men film series.
-2018's Deadpool 2 is his first installment within that contract.
+In April 2017, Brolin signed a four-film contract with 20th Century Fox studios to portray the Marvel Comics character Nathan Summers/Cable in the X-Men film series.
+Deadpool 2 (2018) was his first installment within that contract.
 He was set to reprise his role in Fox's planned X-Force movie until the acquisition of 20th Century Fox by Disney.
+In February 2019, Brolin joined the cast of Denis Villeneuve's Dune as Gurney Halleck.

-In 2021, Brolin voiced an alternate Thanos in What If...?
+In 2021, Brolin voiced an alternate Thanos in What If...? series.
+In October of that year, Dune premiered to generally positive reviews.